-We are not offering any shares of Common Stock under this prospectus and will not receive any proceeds from the sale or other disposition of the shares of our Common Stock covered hereby.
-However, we will receive the proceeds from any exercise of the Common Warrants for cash.
-See "Use of Proceeds" beginning on page 38 of this prospectus.
+We will receive the proceeds from any exercise of the Common Warrants for cash.
+See "Use of Proceeds" beginning on page 44 of this prospectus.

-The Selling Stockholders identified in this prospectus, or their pledgees, assignees, donees, transferees or their respective successors-in-interest, from time to time may offer and sell through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices the shares held by them directly or through underwriters, agents or broker-dealers on terms to be determined at the time of sale, as described in more detail in this prospectus.
-See "Plan of Distribution" beginning on page 83 of this prospectus for more information about how the Selling Stockholders may sell their respective shares of Common Stock.
-The Selling Stockholders may be deemed "underwriters" within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended.
+The Selling Stockholders identified in this prospectus, or their pledgees, assignees, donees, transferees or their respective successors-in-interest, from time to time may offer and sell through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices, the shares held by them directly or through underwriters, agents or broker-dealers on terms to be determined at the time of sale, as described in more detail in this prospectus.
+See "Plan of Distribution" beginning on page 95 of this prospectus for more information about how the Selling Stockholders may sell their respective shares of Common Stock.
+The Selling Stockholders may be deemed "underwriters" within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended (the "Securities Act").